santiontanon/talesofpopolon/README.md

 Cover art by Sirelion!

-You can buy a physical copy of the game via: http://www.matranet.net/boutique/msx/card/top/top.php
+You can buy a physical copy of the game via (Thanks to STAR from matra.net!): http://www.matranet.net/boutique/msx/card/top/top.php

 Download latest compiled ROMs (v1.3.1) from: https://github.com/santiontanon/talesofpopolon/releases/tag/v1.3.1